CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * **XCP** is the native, deflationary token of the platform.

 XCP exists as a technical necessity for advanced Counterparty features, is **not** a competitor of Bitcoin, and in fact cannot exist without it.
+It is not designed to be a traditional currency (for purchasing products or services), although it can easily be used as such.

 XCP is the fuel of smart contracts, as each execution step in a contract requires a fee.
 Spam fees for distribution payments and registering token names, are also paid in XCP.
 However, all XCP fees are _burned_, which means they are taken out of circulation permanently.
 The increasing rarity of XCP thereby provides a benefit to all holders thereof, instead of any specific group or individual.